pmjones/php-styler/FIXME.md

         : $basePath
 );

 // splits at precedence "too soon".
-// would prefer splits at booleans then ternary. return ! isset($path[0]) || '/' === $path[0] || false !== (
+// would prefer splits at boolean, then at ternary. return ! isset($path[0]) || '/' === $path[0] || false !== (
     $colonPos = strpos($path, ':')
 ) && (